diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 tweets ORDER BY retweetCount LIMIT 10”””)
 ```

-If you have an existing Hive installation, and have copied your hive-site.xml file to $SPARK_HOME/conf, you can also just run hiveCtx.sql to query your existing Hive tables.
+If you have an existing Hive installation, and have copied your hive-site.xml file to $SPARK_HOME/conf, you can also just run `HiveContext.sql()` to query your existing Hive tables.

 #### SchemaRDDs
-Both loading data and executing queries return **SchemaRDDs**.
-SchemaRDDs are similar to tables in a traditional database.
-Under the hood, a SchemaRDD is an RDD composed of Row objects with additional schema information of the types in each column.
-Row objects are just wrappers around arrays of basic types (e.g., integers and strings).
+Both loading data and executing queries return **SchemaRDDs**. `SchemaRDDs are similar to tables in a traditional database`. `Under the hood, a SchemaRDD is an RDD composed of Row objects with additional schema information of the types in each column.` `Row objects are just wrappers around arrays of basic types (e.g., integers and strings)`.

-One important note: in future versions of Spark, the name SchemaRDD may be changed to DataFrame.
+One important note: in future versions of Spark, the name SchemaRDD may be changed to **DataFrame**.

-SchemaRDDs are also regular RDDs, so you can operate on them using existing RDD transformations like map() and filter().
-However, they provide several additional capabilities.
-Most importantly, you can register any SchemaRDD as a temporary table to query it via HiveContext.sql or SQLContext.sql.
+`SchemaRDDs are also regular RDDs, so you can operate on them using existing RDD transformations like map() and filter()`.
+However, they provide several additional capabilities. `Most importantly, you can register any SchemaRDD as a temporary table to query it via HiveContext.sql() or SQLContext.sql()`.
 You do so using the SchemaRDD’s registerTempTable() method, as in Examples 9-9 through 9-11.

-Temp tables are local to the HiveContext or SQLContext being used, and go away when your application exits.
+`Temp tables are local to the HiveContext or SQLContext being used, and go away when your application exits`.
-SchemaRDDs can store several basic types, as well as structures and arrays of these types.
-They use the HiveQL syntax for type definitions.
+SchemaRDDs can store several basic types, as well as structures and arrays of these types. `They use the HiveQL syntax for type definitions`.
 The last type, structures, is simply represented as other Rows in Spark SQL.
-All of these types can also be nested within each other
+All of these types can also be nested within each other.

 **Table 9-1.
 Types stored by SchemaRDDs**